-The bin store is located to the rear of the building and is installed with a fire suppression system & automatic closer plate.
+The bin store is located to the front of the building left of the main entrance and is installed with a fire suppression system & automatic closer plate.

 Automatic Opening Vents (AOV) have been installed to the corridors on each floor above ground.
-The control panel is in the caretaker's office opposite the main entrance.
+The control panel is in the COMM's room which is the first door on the left from the main entrance.
 Repeater panels are on each floor within the service cupboards.